Chat with us, powered by LiveChat Jeep Wheel Bolt Patterns & Lug Nut Torque Specs | Quadratec Skip to main content

 How to Measure Your Bolt Pattern

-Now that you know bolt patterns, some of you may be unsure what type of Jeep you have or its year.
-Rather than go on an exhaustive trek to get that information, just measure that lug pattern size.
 First, count the lug bolt holes.
-On a Jeep, you normally have five lugs which makes measuring a bit tricky, but not difficult - you just need to measure the bolt pattern circle (the yellow circle on the diagram below).
-To do that, pick any bolt hole to start from, align your ruler at the outer most edge of the hole, then skip one bolt hole and measure to the center of the next adjacent hole (as indicated by the blue line in the diagram).
+On a Jeep, you normally have five lug nuts, which makes measuring a bit tricky, but not difficult.
+You need to measure the bolt pattern circle (the yellow circle on the diagram below).
+To do that, pick any bolt hole to start from, align your ruler at the outermost edge of the hole, then skip one bolt hole and measure to the center of the next adjacent hole (as indicated by the blue line in the diagram).
 That will give you your bolt pattern circle diameter (the yellow circle on the diagram).
-On this particular wheel, it has five holes and when we measured the bolt pattern circle diameter, it was 4.5".
+This wheel has five holes, and when we measured the bolt pattern circle diameter, it was 4.5 inches.
 So, we would say the bolt pattern is 5 on 4.5 or 5x4.5.

 How to Properly Torque Lug Nuts